When It Hurts So Bad You Can’t Stand It

 Felt needs.

-Although felt needs vary specifically from person to person they are generally represented in areas like career, relationships, health, kids, and finances to name a few.
+Felt needs are generally represented in areas like career, relationships, health, kids, and finances to name a few.
 Church events planned around these areas often attract interest.
+For example, every church study I’ve ever planned on the topic of relationships has drawn a crowd.
+Especially among single adults.

 So let’s get psychoanalytical for a moment.

 Of course you know that.
-So do Advertisers and Marketers.
+So do advertisers and marketers.
 And they exploit it by convincing you that you absolutely do need something… the product/service they’re selling.

 Think Beanie Babies, Energy drinks, Pet Rocks, Low Carb Diet, and the Hula Hoop.